I became a parent a year and a half ago, and my life changed forever.

 Research shows that more grateful people are more satisfied with their relationships, and this might be particularly true during transitional times like having a baby.
 So little things, like recognizing your partner’s efforts, taking a few moments to feel lucky you get to share this chaotic journey together, or reflecting back on how you felt when you met and then expressing those feelings to your partner, might help keep the spark alive.

-And if you start expressing your gratitude, you’ll likely find that your partner is more likely to express his or her gratitude as well.
+And if you start expressing your gratitude, you’ll likely find that your partner is more likely to express their gratitude as well.
 And how good would it feel to receive a heartfelt thanks for all those dinners you’ve made or those diapers changes that you thought went unnoticed?

 4. Start a new (not time-intensive) hobby together